jaronrubenstein/docker-molecule/README.md

-# jaronrubenstein/molecule
+# jaronrubenstein/docker-molecule

-Dockerized CentOS with Ansible and the Molecule test package installed.
+Dockerized Docker (docker-in-docker) with Ansible and the Molecule test package installed.